 Students may not stay in private accommodation or hotels in the Villars area when they are signed out of school, unless they are accompanied by their parents.
-When this happens, these students are expected to stay under the same roof as the adult responsible for them and not move around the village unsupervised.
+When this happens, these students are expected to stay under the same roof as the adult responsible for them and to continue to follow the rules and routines of school life.